- Recalculate the premium risk factors on an ex-catastrophe basis, if needed.—Essential

 - Continue to evaluate the need for exemption criteria for insurers with minimal risk.—Essential

-- Evaluate the RBC results inclusive of a catastrophe risk charge first reported as of 2013.—Essential
+- Evaluate the RBC results inclusive of a catastrophe risk charge.—Essential

 - Refine instructions for the catastrophe risk charge.—Essential

 - Continue to evaluate any necessary refinements to the catastrophe risk charge.—Essential

 - Evaluate other catastrophe risks for possible inclusion in the charge.—Essential